-You will rely on the Sapling online homework system to address one part of the Chem 201 puzzle, that is, to provide problem-solving practice.
-The system works inside your web browser and it provides real-time grading, response-specific coaching, improvement of problem-solving skills, and detailed answer explanations.
+We will use the Sapling online homework system to address one part of the Chem 201 puzzle, that is, to provide problem-solving practice.
+The system works inside your web browser and provides real-time grading, response-specific coaching, improvement of problem-solving skills, and detailed answer explanations.
 In addition, it contains simple methods for creating and assessing answers to sophisticated problems.
 (Note: To reiterate, Sapling practice is almost certainly not enough by itself.
 As much as you can, engage wholeheartedly with: group work during class, textbook problems that I recommend (listed in each day’s Supplement), and just coming to talk with me about what you are learning and what might puzzle you.
 Throw yourself into this and you will learn organic chemistry.)

-The following steps tell you how to get started, create an account, and learn to use the Q&A system.
-Once classes begin you will be able to access Sapling assignments that have been specially created for our course.
+The following steps tell you how to get started with Sapling so that once classes begin you will be able to access Sapling assignments that have been specially created for our course.

 Getting started with Sapling

-5. Work on the Sapling Learning training materials.
-The activities, videos, and information pages will familiarize you with the Sapling Learning user environment and serve as tutorials for efficiently drawing molecules, stereochemistry, etc. within the Sapling Learning answer modules.
+1. Complete all of the Sapling Learning training materials.
+The activities, videos, and information pages they provide will familiarize you with the Sapling Learning user environment and serve as tutorials for efficiently drawing molecules, stereochemistry, etc. within the Sapling Learning answer modules.
 Most of the problems that students have reported with Sapling over the years have been traced back to an incorrect or incomplete drawing that the student made.